TomasHubelbauer/solar/README.md

 This document tracks the progress of my solar education as well as the status of all of the solar systems I have in mind or am already building.

-## House

-I don't intend on installing house solar myself.
-I would like to get a company to do it, but do it by the time I have gained enough knowledge and experience with solar that I'll be able to oversee the work and make sure I am not getting ripped off.
-Also, I think I will end up sourcing the panels and the batteries myself.
-This will most likely be a 48 V system.
-The goal is to make this an island system, I don't like the idea of grid-tie.

-### Status

-TODO

-## Shed

-I'm looking at getting a garden shed built and it seems like a prime opportunity to install solar and test out an island system.

-### Status

-TODO

-### Sizing

-The shed roof will be 7x4 m so 28 m2.
-I want to power the following appliances with the system:

-- lights (internal and external)
-- outlets (chargers and tools)
-- fridge
-- water heater / boiler
-- space heater / heat pump
-- water filter
-- cameras
-- network

-In order to make this system a reality, I will need to build the shed, but also to calculate the expected peak and sustained load of the above listed appliances and see if it would be possible to install enough panels to be able to cycle a battery daily and whether the battery bank would be able to support the loads.

 ## Basement

 I am tracking the electrification of the house in [House][#house], but I think